 ‘I was completely exhausted emotionally after everything I’d been through’: Maria Butina recalls the nightmare of jail time in US

-Butina is a gun rights activist, who got dragged into the Russiagate saga and sentenced to 18 months in prison by a federal court.
+Butina is a gun rights advocate, who found herself dragged into the subsequently discredited ‘Trump-Russia’ saga and sentenced to 18 months in prison by a federal court.
 US prosecutors and the media worked hard to present her as a cunning spy using her feminine charms to slither into the corrupt underbelly of the National Rifle Association and expose American conservatives to malign Kremlin influence.Also on rt.com ‘My hair color was proof of guilt’: Maria Butina talks her arrest, the NRA, and Senate testimony (FULL INTERVIEW)

-Now back in Russia, Butina works as a rights activist as well as a co-host of a program on RT Russian.
-She shared an excerpt from her upcoming memoir, which tells how she arrived in a city jail in Alexandria, Northern Virginia, after her arrest on July 15.
+Now back in Russia, Butina works as a rights activist and is the co-host of a program on RT in Russian.
+She shared an excerpt from her upcoming memoir, which tells how she arrived in the city jail of Alexandria, Northern Virginia, after her arrest on July 15.

 “Behind the ‘slaughterhouse’ curtains I saw two guards, a walk-through metal detector and a huge grey plastic chair that the smirking guards referred to as ‘the master’s chair’.
 They turned me to face the wall – sticky with human sweat and blood – and told me to put my palms on it.
 They frisked me and pointed to the creepy grey chair.